Small intestine & ampulla

 Board review style answer #1

 A. Immunoreactive for CDX2, CK20 and MUC2; negative for MUC1 and MUC5AC.
 The question discusses a typical clinical presentation for a patient who has an intra-ampullary papillary tubular neoplasm (IAPN).
 The histologic image demonstrates neoplastic epithelium composed of columnar cells with elongated, hyperchromatic nuclei.
 Paneth cells and goblet cells are present.
 These findings support an intestinal phenotype; answer A contains the most common immunoprofile for an intestinal type IAPN.
-Answer choice C is the most common immunophenotype for a pancreatobiliary type IAPN.
+Answer C is incorrect because it is the most common immunophenotype for a pancreatobiliary type IAPN.
+Answer B is incorrect because CK20 would be expected to be positive and MUC1 would be expected to be negative in an IAPN with intestinal phenotype.
+Likewise, answer D is incorrect because CK20 and CDX2 would be expected to be positive, while MUC1 and MUC5AC would be expected to be negative, in an IAPN with intestinal phenotype.

 Comment Here